photoprism/photoprism-docs/docs/user-guide/backups/index.md

 Should you use SQLite instead of MariaDB, a full backup of both folders is mandatory, but it is not required to [create a dump](../../getting-started/advanced/backups.md#sqlite-backups) first because the database files are already in the *storage* folder.

-!!! example ""
-    Depending on the [resources available to us](https://photoprism.app/kb/oss), a future version may include additional features so that you do not have to rely on external tools to perform file backups and can use the web user interface.

 ## Backup Command

 The easiest way to create an index SQL dump of MariaDB is to run the backup command in a terminal: